maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **to propose two technologies that will work among all the vendors' networking equipment**
 + LLDP
 + RSTP
-+ **Feedback : LLDP and RSTP are open source protocols that can work with multiple different vendors.**
-+ LLDP
-+ RSTP
 + **Feedback : LLDP and RSTP are open source protocols that can work with multiple different vendorsปิดข่าว
++ **to propose two technologies that will work among all the vendors' networking equipment**
 + MSTP
 + IGMPv3
 + **Feedback : MSTP and IGMPv3 are open source protocols that can work with multiple different vendors.**